Cardiac arrest: Special considerations

-Thrombolytics may cause harm but may be of benefit in those with a confirmed pulmonary embolism as the cause of arrest.
+Magnesium can be given at a does of 2 g (iv or oral bolus) to manage torsades de points.
+However, without specific indication, magnesium is not generally given in cardiac arrest.
+In people with a confirmed pulmonary embolism as the cause of arrest, thrombolytics may be of benefit.
 Evidence for use of naloxone in those with cardiac arrest due to opioids is unclear, but it may still be used.
-In those with cardiac arrest due to local anesthetic, lipid emulsion may be used.
+In people with cardiac arrest due to a local anesthetic, lipid emulsion may be used.